Lars Alexandersson: Critical response

-Different types of merchandise with Lars' image have also been released, most notably a Tanahashi shirt which the wrestler wears during promotion of Tekken 7 in late 2017.
-In promoting Tekken 6, Namco released multiple posters featuring him.
 Anime News Network liked the alternate costume Kishimoto made for Lars, calling it "one of the more stylish Naruto super-ninja".
 Siliconera found it similar to that of the Akatsuki, the series' antagonists.
 Lars' addition to Naruto Shippuden: Ultimate Ninja Storm 2 has received mostly positive comments.
 Kotaku's Mike Fahey liked it, as it helped to expand the game's roster, but thought other characters from the Tekken series would be more suitable than Lars.
-A similar comment was made by a writer from GamesRadar, who found Lars' alternate design to resemble Naruto character Sasuke Uchiha, while suffering minor changes of his design that made him androgynous.
-Videogamer called it a "strange crossover," but noted that fighting games fans would appreciate his appearance in the game.
 Destructoid said that Tekken fans might be interested in playing Ultimate Ninja Storm 2 based on Lars' inclusion in the game.
 The Spanish developers of Storm 2 were surprised when learning that Lars would appear in the game of that as the announcement was made late during the game's development, noting that at the same time they reunited with Katsuhiro Harada a month earlier.
-Siliconera found him fitting for his lightning-powered hits.

-Other writers have been more negative toward Lars.
-Jeff Gerstmann from GiantBomb considered his actions "pretty dull," and concluded that his inclusion in the leading role in the story mode was "sloppy" since, while players were able to choose any character to play with, Lars was always the one focused on during the fights.
-Lars was also listed by Destructoid as a runner-up for their worst haircuts in gaming.
-In the book The Language of Gaming, writer Astrid Ensslin commented that Lars had been criticized mostly by Western audiences because of the way his role in the Scenario Campaign mode is presented.
-GameSpy labeled Lars "Captain Ridiculous" owing to his "absurd" design, which they found resembled Michael Jackson.
-Nevertheless, they liked his gameplay mechanics, which made him a fast character, and allowed him to overpower his opponents.
-1UP.com also praised Lars' moves, mentioning their balance between speed and strength.
-Both 1UP and IGN AU considered his appearance ridiculous, comparing him with Final Fantasy protagonists, despite his integral role in the story.
-Nevertheless, both of them praised his moves.
-Similarly, GameFocus called Lars a "dud" and a "Dragon Ball reject".
-VideoGamer.com called Lars "the emo," adding that his hairstyle and cape are "classic Tekken".
-Comic Book Resources noted the character's design and story divided the fans.
+Response to Lars' Tekken 8 persona was good.
+Comic Book Resources highlighted the relationship Lars has with his nephew Jin as both comes across as foils ever since they meet as enemies in Tekken 6, they instead share similar feelings in Tekken 8 when it comes to their hatred of the cursed bloodline Kazuya has and are able ignore their differences and join forces for a greater cause in Tekken 8 during the fight against Kazuya.
+His new friendly relationship with Jin was praised by Isaiah Colbert of Kotaku for contrasting other Mishima fighters and comparing them to the dynamic of Ryu and Ken Masters from Street Fighter.
+Multiple writers enjoyed the new techniques Lars performed, positively comparing his Rage art, Zeus Unlimited (ゼウス・アンリミテッド), to Sasuke Uchiha's lightning based Chidori move from the Naruto series especially in cinematics.
+TheGamer noticed that while Alisa appeared to have romantic feelings towards Lars as hinted in cinematics obtain when beating the game using them.
+The same site and Comic Book Resourcs enjoyed his fight against Kazuya in the scenario mode as Lars evokes the strength of Heihachi when facing his half-brother.